 Graduate certificate programs are constructed in selected fields as complements to degree programs or as distinct offerings.
 The issuance of a graduate certificate signifies that the certificate holder has completed specified course work or professional training or possesses specified skills or competency levels.
-Four types of graduate certificate programs are offered at Michigan State University: Type 1 - directly related to a degree program; Type 2 - distinct entities that are transcriptable; Type 3 - distinct entities that are not transcriptable; and Type 4 - university-level certificate programs.
+Four types of graduate certificate programs are offered at Michigan State University: Type 1 - directly related to a degree program; Type 2 distinct entities that are transcriptable; Type 3 - distinct entities that are not transcriptable; and Type 4 - university-level certificate programs.
 Graduate certificate programs that appear on the transcript have been approved via academic governance.

 The minimum number of credits for a Type 2 Graduate Certificate is nine.
+More than half of the credits of the total required for a graduate certificate must be taken in courses at the 800 and 900 levels.
 For additional information on graduate certificate programs, visit www.reg.msu.edu/Read/UCC/gradcert.pdf.